ollywhaites/football-stats-vis/README.md

 # Football Statistics Visualisation

 This file contains three slightly different methods of visualising player's stats over a season.
 Examples are player radars, pizza plots and distribution plots.
-These can all be utilised slight differently to staitsically flag players for scouting using comparisons between players n similar leagues.
-Additionally, it can be used to compare player's statistics between different seasons in order to highlight how a player has developed over time and help aid their development.
+These can all be utilised slight differently to statistically flag players for scouting building on comparisons between players in similar leagues.
+Additionally, it can be used to compare player's statistics between different seasons in order to highlight how a player has developed over time to aid their development.

 *All methods in this document are not assumed to be unique, but instead showcase personal constructions used to evaluate players.
 Specific details of code and presentation have been created by Oliver Whaites.*

-*Data used for visualisations in this document is sourced from Wyscout.*
+*Data used for visualisations in this document has been sourced from Wyscout.*

 ## Data used